How To Track Shared Expenses Without Sharing Accounts

 We’ve thought a lot about this at Tiller because the workflow this couple embraces (separate accounts with some shared expenses) is both common but hard to pull off with most tools.

 The flexibility of Tiller and spreadsheets, however, makes this much easier.
-Today there are many ways couples are tracking individual expenses versus shared expenses with Tiller Money and Google Sheets Templates, which are inherently collaborative.
+Today there are many ways couples are using Tiller to track their individual expenses versus their shared expenses.

 One way couples can do this is to create a single spreadsheet with all of their spending.